Bhargavi-AB/Client-Query-Management-System/README.md

 A role-based web application built using Streamlit, Python, and MySQL that allows clients to raise queries and support teams to manage, filter, and close them efficiently.

+📌 Client Query Management System

+A role-based web application built using Streamlit, Python, and MySQL that allows clients to raise queries and support teams to manage, filter, and close them efficiently.

 🚀 Project Overview

 The Client Query Management System is designed to: